Bringing kitchen brightness into the light

 All that serves to provide is an overbearing glare that saturates the space in an unflattering manner.
 Even recessed lighting isn’t much of an improvement, whether it is installed in a generic grid or not.

-Sadly, kitchen lighting is approached incorrectly far too often, creating too much light in certain areas and shrouds of shadows in others.
+Sadly, kitchen lighting is often approached incorrectly, creating too much light in certain areas and shrouds of shadows in others.

-Novice decorators are unable to articulate the imagery they’re looking for, which more often than not, is a layered look.
+Novice decorators are unable to articulate the imagery they’re looking for, which is often a layered look.

-It is not possible for all the necessary light a kitchen needs to be provided by one source.
+It is impossible for all the necessary light a kitchen needs to be provided by one source.

 In fact, a kitchen that is lit ideally layers and blends FOUR distinct kinds of light.
-It’s a subject that has been researched and refined over years.
+This subject has been researched and refined over years.

 4 Main Types of Lighting